marigold-dev/training-nft-4/README.md

 ## Update in `App.tsx`

 We forget about `token_id == 0` and fetch back all tokens.
-Replace the function `refreshUserContextOnPageReload` by the following content
+Replace the function `refreshUserContextOnPageReload` with the following content

 ```typescript
 const refreshUserContextOnPageReload = async () => {